Nag's Head, London: Toponymy

-The area is named after the Nag's Head public house.
-The pub, also previously called the Mustang Diner and O'Neills, closed in 2004; the original early Victorian building is in use today as a gambling establishment.
+The area is named after the Nag's Head public house, an early Victorian building, in use as a gambling/gaming shop under another name.
+The pub, also called the Mustang Diner and O'Neills, ceased pub or bar use in 2004.

-Governance
+Shopping arcade

-Nag's Head Town Centre is a shopping arcade between Morrisons and Selby's, and it is governed by the Nag's Head Town Centre Management Group.
+Nag's Head Town Centre is a shopping arcade between a supermarket and Selby's, and it is governed by the Nag's Head Town Centre Management Group.

 Geography

-The name refers to the junction of Holloway Road (the A1) with Seven Sisters Road, where the Nag's Head pub stood, and also to the surrounding area, particularly the stretch of Holloway Road between the former pub and its junction with Camden Road.
+The name most narrowly refers to the Nag's Head junction of Holloway Road (the A1) with Seven Sisters Road, where the eponymous building stands.
+The London Plan confirms its attachment to all surrounding streets, particularly the stretch of Holloway Road between the former pub and Camden Road.

-Economy
+Retail and property development

 The area is identified in the London Plan as one of 35 major centres in Greater London.
 The shopping and entertainment area includes the Nag's Head Market (behind Holloway Road on the northwest corner of Hertslet Road) and the Nag's Head Shopping Centre.
-It hosts a James Selby department store.
+Nags Head hosts Selby's, its department store, part of Morleys Stores.